jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

         }
     }

-The *main()* method creates the application and calls the *run()* method in the *Application* base class with the arguments passed from the command line.
-The constructor for the application then passes a *Project* object to the superclass constructor.
+The *main()* method here creates the application and calls the *run()* method in the *Application* base class with the arguments passed from the command line.
+The constructor for the microservice then passes a *Project* object to the superclass constructor.
 This object is used to initialize the project that contains the application, as well as any other projects that it depends on.
-Continuing our example:
+Continuing our example, our *Project* class looks like this:

     public class MyProject extends Project
     {